 - Tomatoes - Everything is a little extra special when you add some sweet, fresh tomatoes to the mix.
 Dice up your favorite variety of tomatoes for an explosion of flavors.

 - Herbs - Using fresh herbs is a great way to give your food a little extra pizzazz.
 Oregano, basil, and thyme would all be great options.
+Make sure to check out this guide on herbs for more tips and ideas.

 Reasons To Eat Spaghetti Squash Bites